dalvarado86/brockeragefirm/README.md

  `dotnet ef database update`

+ **Important!** It needs to remove all migrations when changing a database service.

 Also, when the application is run for the first time it builds an automatic migration populating 2 test users:
 * **Email**: jose@test.com, **Password**: Pa$$w0rd1
 * **Email**: maria@test.com, **Password**: Pa$$w0rd1